CodeReclaimers/neat-python/docs/module_summaries.rst

       Advance the simulation by the given amount of time, assuming that inputs are constant at the given values during the simulated time.

-      :param list inputs: The values for the :term:`input nodes <input node>`.
+      :param inputs: The values for the :term:`input nodes <input node>`.
+      :type inputs: list(float)
-      :param float advance_time: How much time to advance the network before returning the resulting outputs.
+      :param advance_time: How much time to advance the network before returning the resulting outputs.
+      :type advance_time: :pytypes:`float <typesnumeric>`
-      :param float time_step: How much time per step to advance the network; the default of ``None`` will currently result in an error, but it is planned to determine it automatically.
+      :param time_step: How much time per step to advance the network; the default of ``None`` will currently result in an error, but it is planned to determine it automatically.
+      :type time_step: :pytypes:`float <typesnumeric>` or None
       :return: The values for the :term:`output nodes <output node>`.
-      :rtype: list
+      :rtype: list(float)
       :raises NotImplementedError: If a ``time_step`` is not given.

     .. py:staticmethod:: create(genome, config, time_constant)